 The communities were given warnings that the cyclone was approaching Suva and that it would hit between midnight and 1:00am on Sunday.
-Instead, the storm changed course and travelled north west and arrived seven hours earlier than anticipated at 5:00pm in the afternoon.
+Instead, the storm changed course and travelled north west and arrived seven hours earlier than anticipated.
 In the region of Fiji where the cyclone was most severe, families had to abandon their shaking, disintegrating homes and shelters.
-Completely exposed to the elements, their only refuge was to lay low and huddle in the long grass while the raging winds and torrential rains scattered all their belongings across the country side with very little of it ever to be seen again.
-In the wake of this freighting experience, many families learnt that they had lost absolutely everything.
+Completely exposed to the elements, their only refuge was to lay low and huddle in the long grass while the raging winds and torrential rains scattered all their belongings across the country side, with very little of it ever to be seen again.
+In the wake of this frightening experience, many families learnt that they had lost absolutely everything.

-The response to the call for donations was quick and generous with contributions of AU$13,100.00 to NACare Foundation.
+The response to the call for donations was quick and generous, with contributions of $AU13,100 to NACare Foundation.

-In the first instance the immediate basic needs of all families who had lost almost everything were addressed.
-Our primary focus was those who were remote from the major highway and who could not get to the immediate support provided by the major NGOs.
-All were supported with basic goods that included: cooking pots and kettles, utensils for preparing meals - table knives, forks and spoons.
+In the first instance the immediate basic needs of families who had lost almost everything were addressed.
+Our primary focus was those who could be identified as being remote from the major highway and who could not get to the immediate support provided by the major NGOs.
+They were provided with basic goods that included cooking pots, kettles, and utensils for preparing meals.
 Each family was given plates, bowls, cups and cutlery for the family.
 Tarpaulins were purchased to cover and waterproof temporary roofs and shelters.
-Buckets and soap was arranged as well as the much appreciated mosquito coils.
-In addition, parcels of basic foods that included bags of split peas, rice and flour, coffee and tea, powder milk and sugar were purchased for the families in need.
+Buckets and soap were arranged as well as much appreciated mosquito coils.
+In addition, parcels of basic food that included bags of split peas, rice and flour, coffee and tea, powder milk and sugar were purchased for families in need.

 Now that the immediate needs of these communities are being met, we are identifying recovery projects that we can support the Fiji Islands communities with.